Using the DMF Recorder Node

 - VLAN: Select packets with a specific VLAN ID.

-- Filter Interfaces: Click the provision (+) control and, in the dialog that appears, enable the checkbox for one or more filter interfaces to which the query should be restricted.
+- Filter Interfaces: Click the provision (+) control and, in the dialog that appears, enable the checkbox for one or more filter interfaces to restrict the query to those interfaces.
 To add interfaces to the dialog, click the provision (+) control on the dialog and select the interfaces from the list that is displayed.

-- Policies: Click the provision (+) control and, in the dialog that appears, enable the checkbox for one or more policies to which the query should be restricted.
+- Policies: Click the provision (+) control and, in the dialog that appears, enable the checkbox for one or more policies to restrict the query to those policies.
 To add policies to the dialog, click the provision (+) control on the dialog and select the policies from the list that is displayed.

 - Max Bytes: This option is only available for packet queries.
 Specify the maximum number of bytes returned by a packet query in a PCAP file.